CybercentreCanada/assemblyline-service-template/{{ cookiecutter.__repository }}/README.md

 ## Image variants and tags

-Assemblyline services are built from the [Assemblyline serivce base image](https://hub.docker.com/r/cccs/assemblyline-v4-service-base), which is based on Debian 11 with Python 3.11.
+Assemblyline services are built from the [Assemblyline service base image](https://hub.docker.com/r/cccs/assemblyline-v4-service-base), which is based on Debian 11 with Python 3.11.

 Assemblyline services use the following tag definitions: